 This style ladder is one of the most versatile with a compact design requiring very little vertical clearance.
 These ladders are great options for those who have smaller attic structures and with more narrow openings in the beams.

-The Concertina ladder is typically made of aluminium or steel depending on how it will be used and the location it will occupy.
+The is typically made of aluminium or steel depending on how it will be used and the location it will occupy.
 One of the best features of this ladder is that it can be manually pulled down and folded up, or there are also electric options available for maximum ease.
 These ladders are special order only.

 What You Should Know About Attic Requirements